 From the very beginning: D&I Research in Europe

-Practical studies and secondary research were a necessity for the initial development of D&I. A handy overview of these studies today provides insights into the findings of more than 15 years.
+Practical studies and secondary research were necessary to pioneer D&I. A handy overview of these studies provides some insights into the findings from more than 15 years.

-When Diversity & Inclusion represented a new approach to make the most of differences, fundamental questions had to be clarified.
+When Diversity & Inclusion was new fundamental questions had to be examined in order to understand how to make the most of differences.
 For many companies, some of these question still remain open, including:

 - Is the topic as relevant and applicable in Europe as it was in its country of origin, the USA?

-- What environmental conditions and changes prevail for a productive use of diversity here?
+- What context and trends are relevant for a productive use of diversity in the region?

-- What approaches are companies taking to address and integrate the issues, and what progress and added value does this bring?
+- Which approaches are effective to address issues, generate progress and add value with D&I?

 Innovative topics: Always ahead of the trend

-Research curiosity naturally leads to questions of trends and consequently to innovations.
-This is reflected in many of the topics that European Diversity has covered with studies over the years.
+Research curiosity naturally leads to trending questions and consequently to innovation.
+This is reflected in many of the topics that European Diversity has covered in studies over the years.
 For example, the first practical study in 2002 dealt with an assessment of the current status of diversity management in Europe (2004 for Germany).
-Further study projects examined new focal points such as Diversity Marketing (2002), Work-Life Balance (2006), or Diversity in HR Marketing (2007).
+Further study projects examined new foci including Diversity Marketing (2002), Work-Life Balance (2006), or Diversity in HR Marketing (2007).

 “D&I facts are the best remedy for echo chambers and research helps against stagnation.”
 Michael Stuber

-In subsequent years, content analyses were carried out to determine how companies communicated the topic of D&I in their reporting, how they organised it and which approaches they considered innovative.
-All studies provided valuable knowledge advantages and impulses for new practical approaches.
+In subsequent years, content analyses were carried out to determine how companies communicated the topic of D&I in their reporting, how they organised D&I and which approaches they considered innovative.
+All studies provided valuable knowledge advantage and impulses for new practical approaches.

 Methods: As much global knowledge as possible, as little replication as necessary

-While trend topics can be easily identified in the context of practical and scientific contacts, the question for research itself is how to proceed from there.
-We have always endeavoured to launch our own studies (primary research) only if the field in question was not sufficiently covered.
-Otherwise, we rely on the evaluation of existing research results (secondary research).
-Our most important methods include:
+While trend topics can easily be identified in practice or research networks, the key question for research is how to design and implement studies.
+We have always endeavoured to launch our own studies (primary research) only in areas that were not sufficiently covered.
+Otherwise, we have relied on the evaluation of existing research (secondary research).
+Our most important methodologies include: